Identifiability of interaction kernels in mean-field equations of interacting particles: Radial interaction kernels

-Now we show that the interaction kernel is identifiable on the RKHS $\mH_G$ with reproducing kernel $\GbarT$ defined in \eqref{eq:GbarT_radial}, which is a subspace of $L^2(\mX)$.
-We show first that $\GbarT$ is a Mercer kernel.
-Then we connect its RKHS with $L^2(\mX)$ through the integral operator of $\GbarT$, which is the bilinear form's Fr\'echet derivative on $L^2(\mX)$.
+Now we show that the interaction kernel is identifiable by the loss functional \eqref{eq:costFn} in the $L^2(\mX)$-closure of the RKHS $\mH_G$ with reproducing kernel $\GbarT$ defined in \eqref{eq:GbarT_radial}.
+The key element is the integral operator of this reproducing kernel: it connects the RKHS with the space $L^2(\mX)$ and allows for a spectral characterization of identifiability.